Key Takeaways from Water Year 2021 (10/1/2020– 9/30/2021)

-In 2020 CCBWQA, our Member Entities and Partners focused on meeting designated uses.
-In spite of the covid-19 pandemic, or perhaps partly because of it, Cherry Creek State Park was busy and Cherry Creek and Cherry Creek Reservoir provided space where people felt comfortable recreating and connecting.
+In 2021 CCBWQA, our Member Entities, and Partners focused on meeting beneficial uses.
+Cherry Creek State Park has seen a record number of visitors, and Cherry Creek Reservoir continues to provide space where people enjoy recreating and connecting.

 Why Weather Matters

-thumb_down Chlorophyll a concentrations in the Reservoir exceeded the growing season standard, with a mean concentration of 28.4 ug/L compared with a standard of 18 ug/L.
+thumb_down Chlorophyll-α concentrations in the Reservoir exceeded the growing season standard, with a mean concentration of 22.2 ug/L compared with a standard of 18 ug/L.

 MS4 permits for the Cherry Creek Basin require permittees to implement water quality control measures and the work done by CCBWQA’s Members with MS4 permits contribute to maintaining water quality in the Cherry Creek.

 CCBWQA plans for future Pollution Abatement Projects.
 These planning efforts help to identify future projects, estimate water quality benefits, and inform prioritization for inclusion in the 10-year Capital Improvement Program.
 In 2021, CCBWQA engaged in 3 planning efforts: